 The Publish Routing Services utility allows you to publish directions, routing, and logistics services based on a network dataset to your ArcGIS Server site.
 These services can be used to perform route, closest facility, service area, location-allocation, origin destination cost matrix, or vehicle routing problem analyses on transportation networks.

 If the ArcGIS Server site is federated with a portal, the services are configured as utility services with your portal.
-Once published, the services can be used with ArcGIS Desktop applications such as ArcGIS Pro and ArcMap, or in the Map Viewer of the ArcGIS Enterprise portal to get directions and perform analysis.
+Once published, the services can be used in client applications such as ArcGIS Pro, ArcGIS Desktop, or the Map Viewer of the ArcGIS Enterprise portal to get directions and perform analysis.

 The services are similar to directions and routing services available with ArcGIS Online, but are based on your own network dataset and run in ArcGIS Enterprise.